 “In light of this new evidence, CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission,” the CDC said.

-Face coverings protect everyone from the respiratory droplets that are produced when an infected person coughs, sneezes, or talks.
+Face masks protect everyone from the respiratory droplets that are produced when an infected person coughs, sneezes, or talks.
 Scientists still believe this is the primary way COVID-19 spreads.

 The Washington Post also reports that several new studies support face coverings to slow COVID-19 transmission.
 A review financed by the World Health Organization and published in the journal Lancet found that “data from 172 observational studies indicate wearing face masks reduces the risk of coronavirus infection.”